-Twenty-seven species have been recorded in Britain and Ireland, two of which are relatively new.
+Twenty-eight species have been recorded in Britain and Ireland, three of which are relatively new.
 They can occur in high numbers, dozens to hundreds per square metre, but despite this finding them can be challenging.
 Hand sorting (shake a small handful of leaf-litter onto a white tray) is the simplest way of finding them but it can take many attempts before one appears.
 Putting a few handfuls of the same litter in a Tullgren funnel will yield many times more specimens.

 Nearly 9000 records plot the current distribution of the British species of pseudoscorpion.
 The NBN Gateway has further records.
 Originally the scheme was set up, administered and run by the Institute of Terrestrial Ecology, Monks Wood [now Centre for Ecology & Hydrology, who employed P.E.
 Jones to work on the group.
 In 1980 he produced a Provisional Atlas of the distribution of pseudoscorpions.
 Around 1982 I took over as recorder and over a period of time data-based all the Monks Wood Records concurrent with starting up a recording scheme and adding new records.